rerobots/docs/pages/hardshare/intro.md

 4. remote users.

-The robot and the surrounding environment are together known as a [workspace deployment](/intro).
-Robots that are owned and managed by the company rerobots are always presented as workspace deployments with unique IDs.
+The robot and the surrounding environment are together known as a [workspace deployment](/intro) (or simply, *deployment*).
+Robots that are owned and managed by the company rerobots are always presented as deployments with unique IDs.
 To share your robot via hardshare, it also must be assigned a unique ID.